GabeMeister/occupation-data/README.md

 ```
 git clone https://github.com/GabeMeister/occupation-data.git
 ```
-1. Double click the index.html file to open it in a browser.
+2. Double click the index.html file to open it in a browser.
 Firefox or Chrome browsers are recommended.

-You can query for different data sets with the form.
+You can query for different data sets with the form at the top of the page.
 Another data set to try is:

 - Occupation ID: 99-9999
 - Area Type: msa